 Getting to best practice isn’t actually difficult.
 You just need to be willing to let go of old habits, and seek out instruction and examples of how it’s done well.
 A good place to start is this blog, which has over 250 how-to articles.
 If that seems a little overwhelming, here are two roundups of must-read blogs for rightsholders:

 For the whole process in step-by-step order, with all the checklists and templates you’ll need, get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
-And if you need a crash course, seek out some top quality sponsorship training.
+I’ve also got a self-paced, online sponsorship training course, covering the whole sales process, with lots of inclusions.
+Interested?
+Check out Getting to “Yes”.

 Please feel free to drop me a line to discuss.